-The design of rooms must allow good food hygiene practices and processes, including protection from contamination during food preparation processes and prevention of cross contamination.
+The design of rooms must allow good food hygiene practices and processes, including protection from contamination during food preparation processes.
 Food safety legislation has specific requirements for the food preparation area relating to the condition and design of:

 All equipment that comes into contact with food must be made of appropriate materials, kept in good condition, cleaned effectively, and fitted appropriately to allow cleaning around it.

-Staff working in food handling areas must keep good personal hygiene and be aware of practices and factors that can cause contamination of food and cross contamination.
-There may be a legal requirement for staff training, such as with the US Food Safety Modernisation Act.
+Staff working in food handling areas must keep good personal hygiene and be aware of practices and factors that can cause contamination of food.

 Personal hygiene factors to prevent the contamination of food with bacteria, viruses or parasites passed on by staff include:

-Storage, processing and distribution systems must protect food from contamination and cross contamination that makes it harmful to health or makes it become unfit to be eaten.
+Storage, processing and distribution systems must protect food from contamination that makes it harmful to health or makes it become unfit to be eaten.
 This includes pest control, pet control and having processes and procedures that limit bacterial levels to within specified criteria.